Argentina’s Textile Crusader

 Just setting up a camp to shear guanaco costs 800,000 Argentine pesos, or almost $19,000.

 Textiles made from synthetics and other industrially processed fiber arrived mid-century, and foreign chemical firms soon set up rayon manufacturing plants in Buenos Aires.
 This sent wool prices across the globe on a long, slow, downward slide.
 Today, only a few small domestic mills spin Patagonian wool, creating a product line of comparatively rough yarns.
 The best raw Patagonian wool is loaded into foreign-owned processing warehouses at Argentine ports, bound for China, the U.S., and Europe.

 “It’s completely defunct now,” Gleeson says of the formerly vibrant yarn-spinning hub outside of Buenos Aires.
 “It’s just abandoned warehouses and factories.
 It’s a rough area.”

-Last year, Craftsmanship Quarterly dove into how regenerative sheep farming in California can protect an ecosystem, and Patagonia the apparel brand is encouraging its suppliers in Argentina to follow that route.
+In 2018, Craftsmanship Quarterly dove into how regenerative sheep farming in California can protect an ecosystem, and Patagonia (the apparel brand) is encouraging its suppliers in Argentina to follow that route.
 But unless most sheep ranches in Patagonia (the place) commit to regenerative farming, the land—and the guanacos—could be threatened yet again by this latest wool bonanza.

 Already, many potential American and European customers mistakenly believe alpaca fiber comes from dead alpacas.
 “On animaná’s Facebook page, they say, ‘why are you doing this to the poor animal?’
 Or, ‘This is so nice, if it were synthetic, I would buy it,’” Marina says.
 She laughs, shaking her head.